Lake Travis: Recreational uses

 Lake Travis is well known for its outdoor recreation opportunities, including fishing, boating, swimming, scuba diving, picnicking, camping, and zip lining.
-Another recreational use, nude sunbathing and swimming, is permitted in Hippie Hollow Park.
-This picturesque park is located near the eastern end of Lake Travis and is the only legal clothing optional park in Texas.
+Hippie Hollow Park, located near the eastern end of Lake Travis, is the only legal clothing optional park in Texas.
 Lake Travis is generally considered one of the clearest lakes in Texas.
-It is a vital water supply for the nearby city of Austin, Texas and the surrounding metropolitan area.
+It is a vital water supply for the nearby city of Austin, Texas, and the surrounding metropolitan area.

 Fatality rankings

-In ranking lakes in Texas for accidental fatalities, Lake Travis was in first-place in 2011 and tied for second-place for total deaths over the years 2000–2015.
+In a ranking of Texas lakes by accidental fatalities, Lake Travis was in first place in 2011 and tied for second place for total deaths from 2000 to 2015.

 Six people drowned in Lake Travis in 2018, out of 29 total boating deaths reported across Texas that year.

 Fish populations

 Lake Travis has been stocked with several species of fish intended to improve the utility of the reservoir for recreational fishing.
 Fish present in Lake Travis include largemouth bass, guadalupe bass, white bass, striped bass, catfish and sunfish.
+Lake Travis is a popular fishing destination for anglers in Texas not only because of its stocked inventory but because of the convenient boating services and marinas in the area.

 In spring 2008 there were several reports of leeches residing in Lake Travis.
 The leeches are generally harmless to humans but can be a nuisance.